-Notably, there also appears to be a clear definition of higher-grade gold assays trending between WNW-ESE and WSW-ENE in the variography for Lady Ada in a number of separate lode domains at this prospect.
+Whilst these higher-grade zones were also thought to encompass a supergene event at Lady Ada, that may or may not be present at Lady Magdalene, there appears to be a clear definition of higher-grade assays trending WSW-ENE in the variography completed for Lady Magdalene in a number of separate lodes at this prospect.

-Outside of the open pit area, the current drilling spacing remains too widely spread to define these "shoots" with any certainty or continuity and in reality, even the 10m x 10m RC grade control drilling performed by Sons of Gwalia at Lady Ada on these same shoots, still under-called the ore reserve tonnages and gold grade here by a considerable amount, after ore had been milled.
+Current drilling spacing remains too widely spread to define these "shoots" with certainty and in reality, even the 10m x 10m RC grade control drilling performed by Sons of Gwalia in 2002 at Lady Ada on the same shoots (the so-called Sapphire shear zone), still under-called the ore reserves and gold grade here by a considerable amount, after ore had been milled.